moroz1999/zx-image/README.md

 * "mlt" - ZX Spectrum multicolor 8*1 screen.
 Size: 12288.
 6144 bytes of non-linear pixel data, 6144 bytes of linear attributes data.
 * "timex81" - Timex multicolor 8*1 screen.
 Size: 12288.
 6144 bytes of non-linear pixel data, 6144 bytes of attributes in non-linear format (Timex screen memory dump).
 * "timexhr" - Timex hi-res 512*192 screen.
 Size: 12289.
 6144 bytes of odd columns pixel data, 6144 bytes of even columns pixel data, 1 byte of color information.
+* "stellar" - A ZX Spectrum graphics mode combining multicolour and 128K screen switching to produce 4x4-pixel blocks of alternating bright and dark colours, giving an effective palette of 64 colours at 64x48 resolution with no attribute restrictions and no flicker.
+First achieved by RST7 in Eye Ache 2 for Pentagon machines, and re-implemented for original Spectrums by Gasman in Buttercream Sputnik..

 ## License
 Creative Commons Zero v1.0 Universal